Join Us in Championing the Humanities

 “Excellent presentation!
 A ton of great information that will aid in developing, maintaining, and updating a disaster recovery plan.
 I would recommend these sessions to everyone—no matter the organization.
 Thank you!”

-Humanities in the Schools
+Kentucky Humanities at the Schools

 Menifee Central School